-- 35% Science, Math and English GPA

 - 10% Non-science GPA

 - 20% Health Science Reasoning Test score

 - 5% Extracurricular activities

 - 15% Space relations score

-- 15% Writing sample score
+- Writing sample score 15%

 Academic achievement/records, extracurricular activities, and various exams as required provide the basis for acceptance into the Dental Hygiene program.
-Applicants with the highest total scores will be selected and notified via letter mailed to them on the fourth Friday in April each year.
+Applicants with the highest total scores will be selected and notified via their Pierce College student email on the third Friday in April.
 The number of students accepted is limited by the physical and financial resources of the college or when placement into the profession is no longer possible.